wliu88/rail_semantic_grasping/README.md

 3. run `rosrun rail_semantic_grasping base_features_collection_node.py` to save base features to pickle files

 ## Test CAGE and other baselines
-Code for both our models and baselines is in `/main`.
+Code for both our **_Semantic Grasp Network_** and baselines is in `/main`.
 Scripts in this folder can all be run directly in python shell.
 No `rosrun` is needed.
 However, make sure you source your catkin space because the code still depends on message types define in ros.